xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 	- if none is specified, `System.Object == object` is used automatically

 ##### Virtual/abstract/new methods
-- **member hiding** (same name, higher priority)
-- it sometimes make sense to implement a function differently in a child
+- it sometimes makes sense to implement a function differently in a child... **member hiding**
 	- if we're looking at `B` like it's `A`, the `A` implementation would be called (if it's not virtual)
 	- a warning is issued -- did we really want to do this?
 		- what if we called the method from some other method in `A`?